 Choose Data missing mode.
 Continuous absence of data triggers an alert.

-👉 Sign up for a free Flashduty trial and start intelligent log alerting.
+Sign up for a free Flashduty trial and test it with one Loki or VictoriaLogs rule.

 Flashduty Team | January 2026